grafana/terraform-provider-grafana/website/docs/r/folder_permssion.html.md

 # grafana\_folder\_permission

 The folder permission resource allows permissions to be set for a given folder.
+Note: all permissions must be specified for the given folder, including those for the default `Viewer` and `Editor` roles.

 ## Example Usage